bmndc/nokia-leo/README.md

 | Version | KaiOS 2.5.4 |
 | Build number | (TA-1286) 12.00.17.01, 20.00.17.01, 30.00.17.01 |

-To sideload and debug third-party applications on both international and US versions, follow the guide at [Development/WebIDE on BananaHackers Wiki](https://wiki.bananahackers.net/en/development/webide).

 ## Tips and tricks
 - To take a screenshot, press both `*` and `#` keys.
 - On the home screen, hold down a number key (1-9) to set up and activate Speed dial.